jaetask/xstate-form/README.md

 ## Validation

+> Validation API currently in flux

+Currently loking at a way to make all fields self validate and post status back to parent.
+Fields as `Actors`

+---

 Form validation works via a simple JS function, (this enables any validation library, including `Yup` to be used by the user).
 There is a [ticket](https://github.com/jaetask/xstate-form/projects/1#card-52968847) to add Yup integration by default via `validationSchema`

 ```js